 No room to swing a cat?
-Vincent Glue from Smallbone of Devizes cooks up some savvy ideas for making the most of small kitchens…
+Vincent Glue, a designer at Smallbone of Devizes cooks up some savvy ideas for making the most of small kitchens…

 1. Quality not quantity

-A smaller space often allows more budget to be spent on finer materials and finishes.
+A small kitchen space often allows more budget to be spent on finer materials and finishes.
 Darker and richer materials, such as natural woods and brass, should be mixed with bold colours to keep you bang on trend.
-But remember that the trick is to keep everything
+But remember that the trick is to keep everything in moderation.

 2. Get the light right